jamiekasulis/ct_real_estate_sales/README.md

 FILES
 - data/Real_Estate_Sales_2001-2016.csv    The raw data downloaded from the above link on 7/6/18
 - data/clean_data_xxxx_listings.csv       Year-by-year clean data.
-There are 16 of these
+There are 16 of these (2001-2016)
 - Data Cleaning Final.ipynb               The notebook I use to produce the clean year-by-year data.
 - Data Exploration.ipynb                  My initial analysis notebook.
-- data/clean_data.csv 					  A csv file containing all of the cleaned data.

-Note: Data Cleaning Final.ipynb takes quite some time to reproduce even a year of clean data (even just 2001 has around 60,000 rows of data).
-If you wish to rerun this notebook on your own device, you should plan to run it overnight or while you go off to do something else.